marvikomo/Afrik-chain/README.md

-# Afrik
+# Afrik-chain
-Afrik is a blockchain network that uses the proof of work concept
+Afrik-chain is a blockchain network that uses the proof of work concept